Jhgomez/redes2/Commands.md

 * **enable**: previous to configurations
 * **conf | configure ter | configure terminal**: either should work to enter configuration mode it depends on the version of paket tracer
 * **no ip domain lookup**: Saves time, if your switch is subscrided to a DNS service and you enter by error a command that doesn't exist it will waste time tyring to resolve it like if it was an IP addres
 * **enable secret $password**: enables a password so that only authorized users can change configurations, it runs only in config mode, remember to save config by running "write" command after it.
-To remove password requirement just append a "no" keyword at the beggining
+To remove password requirement just append a "no" keyword at the beggining.
+This password will be required after writing "enable" command
+* **configure a password at starting CLI(login)**: write the following commands while in config mode, **"line console 0"**, then **"pass | password"** followed by the password
 * **do wri | wri | write**: saves configurations of the node to a persistent storage, it can be executed in user mode but to run it while in the config mode append "do" at the beggining
 * **do sh mac-addres-table | sh mac-addres-table**: works in user mode but append "do" to run it in config mode to show a list of the mac addreses
 * **reload**: restarts node, it runs in user mode